The Theatres of Winnipeg

 hand, and then walk

-patrol the aisles, and if
+patrol the aisles,

 Intermission brought weekly draws, for popcorn, drinks and free tickets to next